MicrosoftDocs/appcenter-docs/docs/dashboard/manage-apple-secrets.md

 ## How can app members use my Apple ID?

 When you add an Apple ID to an App Center service, like App Store connect or automatically manage devices.
-The Apple ID is made available to app members, and they will use it for tasks in App Store Connect and automatic device management.
+The Apple ID is made available to app members, and they'll use it for tasks in App Store Connect and automatic device management.
 Because the Apple ID is a personal login, it's only possible to add it to an app and not an organization.

 ## Two factor authentication